What Delta passengers are entitled to in terms of compensation - KESQ

 Claims for delayed, lost or damaged luggage can be submitted online.
 However, the form requires a file reference number that can only be obtained through a Delta agent.
 “Your file reference number is 8 or 10-digit alphanumeric code located on the front of baggage information folder given to you by the Delta agent with whom you first reported your baggage delay,” Delta’s online form says.

-In Atlanta on Monday morning, passengers waited in two-hour plus lines to get those reference numbers and receive agent assistance in filing claims.
+In Atlanta on Monday morning, passengers waited in two-hour plus lines to speak with Delta agents at the Baggage Service Office to get those reference numbers and file claims.
+Claims can be filed at any Baggage Service Office.

 CNN’s Chris Isidore, Isabel Rosales and Amanda Musa contributed to this report.